Creswick of The Lindsays Art Trail

 3. THE FORMER WESLEYAN CHURCH SITE

 The Lindsay children's grandfather, the Reverend Thomas Williams, was the minister here from 1863 to 1866.
+He was an unusual mixture of passion and Puritanism.
 The Lichgate contains panels describing Williams' influence on the children's artistic aspirations and religious views.
-From here you can walk or drive to site 4.

 4. CRESWICK GRAMMAR SCHOOL